donlelek/cv-dprice/coverletter.md

 research project commissioned by the fishing and aquaculture authority in Chile to improve the control of piscirickettsiosis.

-I have published three articles and have two manuscripts in preparation.
-I have assisted my supervisor in the teaching of her aquaculture course, and I have presented our findings at two international conferences and several local meetings in Canada and Chile, where some of our results are currently being implemented.
+I have published three articles and recently submitted two manuscripts to peer-reviewed journals.
+I have assisted my supervisor in the teaching of an aquaculture course, and I have presented the findings of our studies at two international conferences and several local meetings in Canada and Chile, where some of our suggestions are currently being implemented.
 I believe I have the ability to work efficiently as a member of a multi-disciplinary team and make significant contribution to the scientific community.

-My short-term goals are to further develop my modeling and programming skills, and to consolidate as an independent researcher.
-My long-term career goals are to make significant contribution to the veterinary epidemiology field and to the sustainability of aquaculture.
+My short-term goals are to further improve my modeling and programming skills, to develop my teaching abilities, and to consolidate as an independent researcher.
+My long-term career goals are to make a significant contribution to the field of veterinary epidemiology and to contribute to the sustainability of aquaculture.

 I am excited about the prospect of working at you prestigious institution.
 Please let me know if you need any additional information.
 I look forward to hearing from you.